 In terms of scientific holdings, the Sternberg Museum of Natural History ranks among the best of natural history museums.
 No other state university the size of Fort Hays State has a natural history museum comparable in size and scientific importance as the Sternberg.
 Our collections include one of the finest assemblies of Pteranodon material, the largest collection of fossil grass seeds, and a truly outstanding collection of Cretaceous marine and Neogene terrestrial vertebrate fossils.
-These are complemented by excellent collections of modern biological material, remarkable mammals, reptiles and plants.
+These are complemented by excellent collections of modern biological material, remarkable mammals, reptiles, and plants.

 The history of Sternberg Museum began with the fascination of early Kansas settlers for the abundant fossils and wildlife of the region.
 Not long after the establishment of the Kansas State Normal College in 1902, some private collections of these early settlers were given to the young institution that would later be known as Fort Hays State University.
 Small fossils and taxidermy mounts dotted different offices on campus until a permanent room was built in the Picken Hall.
-In 1914, C.F.
+In 1914, C.W.
 Miller was appointed as the first curator.

 By 1915 the library in Picken Hall was in need of more space, and the museum specimens were pushed aside.
-Museum and university administrators sought way to preserve and use these specimens for public display and educational purposes.
+Museum and university administrators sought a way to preserve and use these specimens for public display and educational purposes.
 This led to the appointment of George F. Sternberg to develop the museum as it moved headquarters to the newly built McCartney Hall.
-Sternberg, a famous fossil collector and preparator, collected his first well-known fossil, a complete plesiosaur, in 1892 at the age of 9.
+Sternberg, a famous fossil collector, and preparator collected his first well-known fossil, a complete plesiosaur, in 1892 at the age of 9.
 He, along with others at the university (including the famous mycologist Elam Bartholomew), assembled materials for exhibits, research, and education, this resulted in the rapid growth of the museum.

 Sternberg spent the remainder of his life developing the public and education portion of the museum as well as the paleontology and geology research collections.